modi-yash/Oscar-Registration-Notifier/README.md

         an API Token,
         and a User Key.

-    Python installed, 3.13 is what this is based on.
+    Python installed, 3.13 is what this code is based on.

     CRNS of your courses that you want to take.
-These can be found on Oscar.
+These can be found on OSCAR.

 # Directions
 These will go into the sensitive_info.py file, formatted like "example_sensitive_info.py"